 I think I succeeded…and his family loved the outcome!

 I didn’t want to go with the more traditional red, white and blue, so I picked out colors that were more muted.
 Not as bright.
 I love how soft the Hobby Lobby’s I Love This Yarn is even before it’s washed, so I went with that brand this time.
 I’ve also made quite a few in Red Heart in Burgundy, Aran and Navy and they came out just as amazing!
 So if you’re not close to a Hobby Lobby, as I know some people are not, you have other options.
 Any worsted weight yarn works well with this pattern.

-Now there is some minor color changing in this pattern, but I’ve added a photo tutorial to help you along.
+Now there is some minor color changing in this pattern, but I’ve added a photo tutorial and video tutorial to help you along.
 Don’t let that scare you.
 It’s not that complicated.

 It actually took me four hours to type up the written pattern because I’ve included every little detail and photo instruction I could think of to make this project as easy as possible.
 After making it ten times, I’ve worked out any kinks or difficult spots with some tips and tricks.

 Growing up in a military family, I was raised to take pride in our country.
 Even though I’m an adult now and my Dad has passed on, that pride has never left me.
 So even if you don’t make this afghan for yourself, there is surely a veteran out there who would probably appreciate one.